rasmusab/officialcocktails/officialcocktails.com/content/cocktails/russian_spring_punch.md

 ![](/cocktail-images/russian_spring_punch.jpeg)

-## Directions for how to make a Russian spring punch
+## Directions for how to make the Russian spring punch

 1. Pour 2.5 cl of vodka into a cocktail shaker.
 2. Add 1.5 cl of crème de cassis to the shaker.